Protein crystallization

 Sitting drop

-Transfer small nanoliter volumes by dispensing single droplets in the range of 2 - 70 nanoliters precisely on crystallography plates.
+Elevate your protein crystallography experiments with precision, dispensing single droplets in the precise range of 2 - 70 nanoliters onto crystallography plates.

-• Prevent the risk of contamination
+• Contamination Prevention: Minimize the risk of contamination with precise, controlled droplet deposition.

 Relevant literature